-- a) The Town will continue to support intensification within the Existing Neighbourhood Designation.
-Intensification initiatives will focus primarily on modest residential infill, small scale redevelopment, and additional/accessory residential units, in accordance with the policies of this Plan and consistent with the associated Urban Design Manual. - b) The following policies anticipate the potential for modest residential intensification within the Existing Neighbourhoods Designation in Collingwood: - i.
-Avoid parking, driveways and garages along street frontages; these shall be located away from public view and preferably internal to the site, screened by buildings; - ii.
-Buildings shall be placed to create a continuous street wall; the setback distance shall be determined with reference to the setback distances of adjacent buildings and provide sufficient transition from private front yards to the public street; - iii.
+- a) The Town will continue to support intensification within the Existing Neighbourhoods Designation.
+Intensification initiatives will focus primarily on modest residential infill, small scale redevelopment, and additional/accessory residential units, in accordance with the policies of this Plan and consistent with the associated Urban Design Manual. - b) The following policies anticipate the potential for modest residential intensification within the Existing Neighbourhoods Designation in Collingwood: - Avoid parking, driveways and garages along street frontages, including designs that would lead to parking on the boulevard; these shall be located away from public view and preferably internal to the site, screened by buildings and active transportation infrastructure shall be provided where possible or justifiable by the use and scale of development; - ii.
+Buildings shall be placed to create a continuous street wall; the setback distance shall be determined with reference to the setback distances of adjacent buildings and provide sufficient transition from private front yards to the public street;

+- iii.
 The massing and scale of the development shall be compatible with the existing and planned context; - iv.
 Main entries shall be located on the front of the building/unit and shall be highlighted in the architectural design; - v.
 Ensure that end/corner units display the same level of architectural detail and articulation as that of the main front elevation: - vi.
-The interface between the front yard and the sidewalk shall be designed with a combination of low fencing, stone walls and/ or hedges and shrubs that enhance the character of the streetscape; and, - vii.
+The interface between the front yard and the sidewalk shall be designed with a combination of low fencing, stone walls and/ or hedges and shrubs that enhance the character of the streetscape; and - vii.
 Detailed landscape treatments shall be coordinated with the main building materials and create a year-round visually appealing presence along the street.

-- c) The Town shall encourage compatible development throughout the Existing Neighbourhood Designation by supporting development applications that conform to the relevant policies of this Plan, and are consistent with the associated Urban Design Manual. - d) All development shall be adequately regulated by suitable provisions in the Zoning By-law to ensure that it is compatible with existing development in proximity.
+- c) The Town shall encourage compatible development throughout the Existing Neighbourhoods Designation by supporting development applications that conform to the relevant policies of this Plan, and are consistent with the associated Urban Design Manual. - d) All development shall be adequately regulated by suitable provisions in the Zoning By-law to ensure that it is compatible with existing development in proximity.
 Where appropriate, historic streetscape patterns such as block lengths, building heights, setbacks, and separations will be maintained.